RuiAAPeres/iOSArchitecture/README.md

 ====================================

 I am more than happy to change the current structure of this project, based on people's suggestions. **The goal here is to improve the way we code**.
-So please, if you think that something is fundamentaly wrong, or that could be improved, open an issue, or create a pull request.
+So please, if you think that something is fundamentaly wrong, or that could be improved, open an issue, create a pull request or [just let me know](https://twitter.com/XSody).

 ------------------------------------
 Versions